yoo2001818/locksmith/README.md

 `null`), the action will be ignored.
 Returned object from the function will be used as action instead.

+In order to make `push` function Promise, `clientId` value must be present.
+Also, since it must store Promise ID, `promiseId` value must be not occupied.

 ## Combining
 Lastly, combine everything together to create a synchronizer.